 Make a Clear Difference

-While you’re taking in all the unique natural beauty, be sure not to leave anything behind.
+While you’re taking in all the unique natural beauty of Lake Tahoe, be sure not to leave anything behind.
+Learn more about what it takes to Make a Clear Difference.

-There’s also a Tahoe trend for regenerative travel, where you not only sustain the area but leave it better than you found it.
-You could learn about the area at the UC Davis Tahoe Environmental Research Center, participate in a cleanup or in gathering research, or just shopping local.
+Participate in the growing trend of regenerative travel, where travelers not only strive to sustain the area but to leave it better than they found it.
+You can learn about the region at the UC Davis Tahoe Environmental Research Center, participate in a cleanup or in gathering research, or prioritize shopping local.

 TART Connect is a very eco-friendly way to get around Lake Tahoe for hiking, taking you all over the North Shore to different trails.
 You just download the app to your phone, and then you’re hooked up to a free curb-to-curb, on-demand shuttle service.

 There are so many inviting places to stay in Lake Tahoe with several right on the shore for even easier access to the lake.
 You can also stay further up the mountain or in any of the 12 surrounding towns.
-Check out more know-before-you-go tips to help preserve Lake Tahoe.
+Check out more tips to know before you go to Lake Tahoe.